apache/incubator-devlake-website/docs/UserManuals/ConfigUI/AdvancedMode.md

 ]
 ```

-- `connectionId`: The `ID` field from **Connections Jira** page.
+- `connectionId`: The ID of your Jira connection at page http://localhost:4000/connections/jira.
 - `boardId`: Just take a look at the URL - it will be the last number in the address.
 Should look something like this at the end: `RapidBoard.jspa?rapidView=8` or `/projects/xxx/boards/8`.
 So `8` would be the board ID in that case.

 ### 5. Jira + GitLab

 Below is an example for collecting a GitLab repo and a Jira board in parallel.
 It has a single stage with a GitLab task and a Jira task.
+As GitLab and Jira are using their own tokens, they can be executed in parallel.

 ```
 [